 I bet you’re wondering how we managed that.
 It really wasn’t that difficult…I’ve just used several tips that I picked up over the years to make it happen.

 The Chase Southwest Rapid Rewards® Credit Cards

 This was my main way to accumulate Southwest Rapid Rewards miles.
 I signed up for the Premier version of the card and received 50,000 miles as a sign up bonus.
 I then picked up the Plus version of the card about 6 months later for another 50,000 points.
-The bonuses on these cards fluctuate and right now they are offering 40,000 bonus miles on both of these cards after meeting the minimum spending requirement.
+The bonuses on these cards fluctuate and right now they’re offering 40,000 bonus miles on both of these cards after meeting the minimum spending requirement.
 If you are interested in signing up for the Premier card, here is my referral link.
-If you apply and are approved for the card, I’ll get some Southwest miles and will be most grateful.
+If you apply and are approved for the card, I’ll get some Southwest miles and will be very grateful.
 Besides getting the bonuses for both cards, there was a good reason I signed up for both of them so close to one another: the Southwest Companion Pass.